 What is stir-fried beef, meat skewer, burger and pan-fried salmon recipes in common with teriyaki chicken recipe?

 The traditional Japanese will tell you that they are just unrelated food.

 However, food enthusiasts in the western countries may say otherwise, because all these can be cooked the teriyaki way.

 The culinary globalization is so diverse that it is impossible to define a particular fusion food belongs to which country.

 We will start with chicken teriyaki, which is more common.
-You will find some more unique creation from other chefs and food writer to put some unique twist to the original teriyaki recipe.
+You will find some more unique creation from other chefs and food writer to put some unique twist to the original teriyaki chicken recipe.

 So what is teriyaki chicken?
 Teriyaki chicken is traditional Japanese food prepared by pan-frying or grilling the chicken and finished by cooking with the teriyaki sauce, which is a combination of Japanese soy sauce, mirin, sake, and sugar.

 Teriyaki sauce provides a glossy sheen as a result of volume reduction and caramelization of sugar during preparation.
 This is different from the mediocre teriyaki sauce thicken with cornstarch in certain restaurants.
 Therefore, it is worth learning how to make teriyaki sauce at home.

 Mirin is a sweet Japanese wine that gives the umami to the teriyaki sauce.
 Sake is a Japanese rice wine and is preferred over other types of rice wine for authenticity.
 Shoyu is a Japanese soy sauce with a distinct aroma and flavor and should not be compromised with different soy sauces.
 Chinese soy sauce, dark caramelized soy sauce, and Indonesian sweet soy sauce (kicap manis) taste differently from shoyu.

 How to make teriyaki chicken

 Since teriyaki chicken is easy to prepare, it is a perfect dish for working housewives and homemakers who struggle to get food on the dinner table in limited time.